Judy Matheson: Career

-In March 2022, a live reading of The Lives Of Frankie Abbott by David Barry, which had previously been performed on Zoom during lockdown, was performed in front of an audience at The Phoenix Arts Club.
+In March 2022, a live reading of The Lives of Frankie Abbott, which had previously been performed on Zoom during lockdown, was performed in front of an audience at The Phoenix Arts Club.
 The cast included David Barry, Matheson, Felicity Dean, Graham Cole, Suzanne Maddock, and Larry Dann, and it was produced by The Misty Moon Film Society.
 It was recorded and will be distributed on CD.

+During the summer of 2023, Matheson took the part of Madame Drakaina, a part specifically written for her by the director Dani Thomson, in the short film Dragon, part of a Horrorscope2 anthology, to be released later in the year by Mycho Entertainment.

+Matheson’s return to the screen continues with an appearance in the feature length documentary Saucy!
+Secrets of the British Sex Comedy, directed by Simon Sheridan, due to be broadcast by Channel Four early in 2024.

+Also directed by Simon Sheridan in 2024,a new interview for the extras in the Confessions films blu-ray box-set, to be released in August.

+In September 2024, a new BluRay of Crucible of Terror was released by Vinegar Syndrome as part of the box set Cruel Britannia, for which Matheson recorded an interview, for one of the extras.